Phil Woosnam: Playing career

-NASL Commissioner
+Coaching career

+Woosnam acted as caretaker manager at West Ham after Ted Fenton's reign came to an end in 1961.
+Woosnam was only 29 years old and had designs on the job before Ron Greenwood was appointed.
+Greenwood soon saw Woosnam and some other senior players as a threat to his authority, which in part prompted Woosnam's transfer to Aston Villa.

-Woosnam emigrated to the United States in 1966.
-Although hired as a coach, he played for the Atlanta Chiefs and scored the first goal in the first football game in the Atlanta Fulton County Stadium.
-Woosnam became coach of the Atlanta Chiefs in 1968, and was named 'Coach of the Year' in 1968.
-Woosnam became head coach of the United States national team in 1968.
+Woosnam immigrated to the United States in 1966 when he was appointed player-coach for the Atlanta Chiefs and scored the first goal in the first football game in the Atlanta Fulton County Stadium.
+Woosnam was named 'Coach of the Year' in 1968.
+In 1968, with qualifiers for the 1970 FIFA World Cup about to start, Woosnam accepted an invitation to coach the United States national team.
+It would be the USMNT's first full internationals in three and half years.
+He was in post for only two months in which the team played nine internationals, including a three match tour of Haiti.
+Under Woosnam, the team won four games, lost four and drew one.
+It was during this period that Coventry City's proud Scot Gerry Baker was persuaded to turn out for the US where he had been born 30 years earlier.

+When Woosnam stepped down to become commissioner of the NASL, he was succeeded by his assistant, Englishman Gordon Jago.
+Ultimately, the team failed to qualify for the 1970 World Cup.

+NASL commissioner

-Woosnam was Commissioner of the NASL from 1969 to 1982.
-He is credited as an important factor in the development of the NASL, and had been a major figure in promoting the league and had secured TV contracts from CBS and ABC.
+Woosnam was commissioner of the NASL from 1969 to 1982.
+He is credited as an important factor in the development of the NASL, and was a major figure in promoting the league and had secured TV contracts from CBS and ABC.
 He played a key role during 1970 in recruiting executives at Warner Communications to invest in an expansion team—the New York Cosmos.
 Woosnam oversaw the westward expansion of NASL in the early 1970s, establishing teams in Los Angeles, the Bay Area, Seattle, and Vancouver.
 However, he also guided the league into several poor business decisions, such as over-expansion to 24 teams.
 Facing mounting financial losses, the owners voted to fire Woosnam in 1982.

 Woosnam later became managing director of the marketing arm of US Soccer, and helped bring the 1994 World Cup to the US.
 He was inducted into the US National Soccer Hall of Fame and the Georgia Soccer Hall of Fame in 1997.

+Woosnam was also in charge of venues during the 1996 Olympic Games hosted in his adopted city of Atlanta.

+In 2003, the Wales national football team travelled to San Jose, California for an end of season friendly international against the USA.
+The Football Association of Wales invited Woosnam to be its guest for the week the squad was in California preparing for the game.